DjangoGirls/organizer-manual/website/README.md

 * Don't add a background.
 * Check the `Is public` box.
 * Go at the bottom of the page in the `Coaches` section.
-* Look if your coaches aren't already in the list.
-If it's not, add them by clicking on the `plus` button.
+* Look if your coaches aren't already in the drop down menu.
+If they're not, add them by clicking on the `plus` button.
 The only field required is the name.
 If you don't have pictures for your coaches, put Django Girls [logo](https://github.com/DjangoGirls/resources/blob/master/Design/Logo/logo_square.png).
 Click on save.
-* Add as many coaches as you want.
+* Add as many coaches as you want by clicking on `Add another Eventpagecontent-Coach Relationship`.
 * Don't forget to save your modifications by click on the `save` blue button on the right.

 :tada: